Nexmo/station/_documentation/messaging/conversion-api/overview.md

 Conversion data is confidential, Nexmo does not share it with third parties.

 In order to identify the carriers who provide the best performance, Nexmo continually tests the routes used to deliver SMS and Voice.
-Using Adaptive Routing(™) Nexmo actively reroutes messages through different carrier routes and ensures optimum delivery for your messages.
+Using Adaptive Routing™, Nexmo actively reroutes messages through different carrier routes and ensures faster and more reliable delivery for your messages.
 The route choice is made using millions of real-time conversion data points.

 Message delivery indicators are: